 You can export these diagrams at any time into your favorite drawing tool or to a JPG or PDF for inclusion in management reports.

 The diagrams are updated every time a change is detected and the old version is stored in the archived config area.
 This means you can go back in time and pull documentation showing the state of play at any point in history, which is worth its weight in gold when something breaks or you get a PCI compliance, security or insurance audit.

-Hava has a fully featured API that enables you to pull config data, fire sync requests and any perform number of tasks and functions.
+Hava has a fully-featured API that enables you to pull config data, fire sync requests, and perform any number of tasks and functions.

 The API be used to extend Hava's functionality, customers have documented tasks like adding animated gifs of a network topology diagram into a build pipeline CI output.

 Some of the major reasons our Engineer/DevOps clients love hava.io include:

 Hava is available in two formats.
 You can simply connect your cloud credentials to the cloud SaaS version at hava.io and you'll be producing elegant 100% accurate diagrams in minutes.

 If you need a self-hosted Enterprise solution, then have a chat with our sales/support staff and we can organize a discovery call to explore how we can best serve your organizational needs.

 There's a chat dialogue at the bottom right of this page, or you can email us at firstname.lastname@example.org and we'll get back to you promptly.

 Thanks for your interest in Hava automated cloud diagrams.